Phong670/Users-manage-app/README.md

 ## Users-manage-app
-Users-manage-app project is a exercise in programing class.
+Users-manage-app is a exercise in programing class.
 This web application allows user CRUD their task

 ## How to use it